For a Woman: Plot

 In the 1980s, following the death of their mother, sisters Anne (Sylvie Testud) and Tania (Julie Ferrier) clean out their mother's belongings.
 Coming across a man's ring among her mother's jewellery Anne, who is a filmmaker, becomes intrigued and begins researching and writing a story about the ring.
 She eventually discovers a photo of her estranged uncle Jean wearing the ring while posing with her mother and sister.

-In 1946, just after World War II Russian immigrants Léna and Michel arrive in Paris after escaping a concentration camp and crossing through the Alps.
+In 1946, just after World War II Soviet Jewish immigrants Léna and Michel arrive in Paris after escaping a concentration camp during the Holocaust and crossing the Alps.
 They apply for French citizenship as Michel was raised in France and fought for the French Foreign Legion.
 Léna reveals she is pregnant and gives birth to a girl the couple name Tania.
-In Lyon the couple make inroads with the French communist community.
-After they are successful in their bid for citizenship Michel opens a clothing shop making custom suits.
+In Lyon the couple make inroads with the underground Communist Party of France.
+After they are successful in their bid for citizenship Michel opens a taylor's shop making men's custom suits.
 He is interrupted one day by Léna who tells him a man claiming to be his brother, Jean, has showed up on their doorstep.
 Michel embraces Jean and treats him as one of the family but later reveals to Léna that he is unsure if the man actually is his brother as his brother Jean was only 9 when he left home and he can't remember what he looked like.
 He also becomes suspicious when Jean's story of how he came to Paris changes repeatedly.

 Jean soon makes himself indispensable to Michel, helping him to procure hard to find cloth and transforming his business to ready-to-wear instead of custom made suits.
 As a result of his newfound success Michel buys a car, a fridge and For a Woman perfume for Léna.

-While out for a stroll Léna reveals to Jean that her marriage to Michel was a sham; arriving at a concentration camp, the guard in charge recognized Michel and told him he could leave.
-Michel then asked if he could bring his fiancée with him and proposed to Léna without knowing her.
+While out for a stroll, Léna reveals to Jean that her marriage to Michel was a sham; arriving at a concentration camp, the guard in charge recognized Michel and told him he could leave.
+Michel then asked if he could bring his fiancée with him and proposed marriage to Léna without knowing her.
 While walking Jean realizes he is being followed but manages to escape.
-Eventually returning home he tells Michel that he still works for the USSR army returning soldiers who have gone AWOL.
+Eventually returning home Jean tells Michel that he works for the GRU, abducting and repatriating Red Army soldiers who have defected to the Free World.

-Léna begins to feel attracted to Jean and eventually kisses him, when she thinks he will leave.
-He refuses to sleep with her and later fights with his brother over his loyalty to communism which Jean no longer believes in.
-Frustrated with his brother and sister-in-law he relocates and drops contact with his family.